NFL Super Bowl: Cincinnati Bengals face off against LA Rams | DW | 14.02.2022

 Hip-hop legends at halftime

-The highly-anticipated halftime show will be a star-studded affair, featuring rap and hip-hop giants Dr. Dre, Mary J. Blige, Eminem and Kendrick Lamar.
+The highly-anticipated halftime show was a star-studded affair, featuring rap and hip-hop giants Dr. Dre, Mary J. Blige, Eminem, Kendrick Lamar and 50 Cent.

 The game is also being broadcast live in Germany and other countries around the world, with global US football fans buckling down for a late night.